-I discovered that in order to use Tonic’s templates, I would have to switch my hosting over to ShowIt.
-After doing some number comparisons with my current hosting, I realized that I would be saving money by switching.
+In order to use Tonic’s templates, you will have to use ShowIt for your hosting.
+After I did some number comparisons with my other hosting company (formerly GoDaddy), I realized that I would actually be saving money by switching to ShowIt and paying annually.
 They offer three different plans depending on what types of bells and whistles you need, all of which include SSL support and full blog migration.
-This was huge for me, because I had no interest in managing any of that on my own.
+This was huge for me, because I had absolutely no interest in managing any of that backend stuff on my own.

 This solves mistake number 4.

-The ShowIt dashboard for editing the design is super easy to work with.
-I’m not a technical person, so you can trust me on that.
-It’s a “drag and drop” experience and lets me customize my mobile and desktop experiences separately.
-I have never been able to do this type of customization with my website design before.
-It’s peace of mind knowing that my website is easy to use and read across all devices.
+After you purchase your template, it’s time to start making your site all about YOU.
+The ShowIt dashboard for customizing the layout, design, fonts and colors is suuuuuuper easy to work with.
+I’m not a web savvy person, so you can trust me on this.
+It’s a “drag and drop” experience AND it lets me customize my mobile and desktop experiences separately.
+I have never been able to do this type of customization with my website before ON MY OWN.

 This solves mistake number 5.